mikblack/PATH302/PATH302-brcaData.md

 ### Load data

-Unfortunately, due to the way in which the student desktop is set up, the package that contains that data, `breastCancerUPP` can’t easily be installed.
-For consistency, use the following workaround, even if you are using RStudio on your own computer.

-I have instead created a data file containing the required information, that can be loaded via the following command:
+To make accessing the breast cancer data easier, I have created a data file containing the required information, that can be loaded via the following command:

 ``` r
 load(url("https://github.com/mikblack/PATH302/raw/master/uppsalaCohort.RData"))